simonjoom/react-native-project/README.md

 The helper interesting is ./src/src/views/admin/helper/helper.js

-Every folder in ./src/src/views/admin/ is the same structure as ./src/src/views/admin/shop
+Every folder in ./src/src/views/admin/ is the same structure as ./src/src/views/admin/user

-**to be hired and work on this project you have to understand what the folder shop implies:**
+**to be hired and work on this project you have to understand what the folder user implies:**

-Please first refer to ./src/src/views/admin/shop
+### I try here to explain:

+You can as well push in api button when you run the application (i added some tips) Please first refer to ./src/src/views/admin/user

-./src/src/views/admin/shop will be (i think) the main root of my database. query.gpl is the queries to the database
+./src/src/views/admin/user is taken here as an example of template. query.gpl is the queries to the database

-ShopContainer.web.js is a container working as maptostate props of redux to pass some function to mutate the node shop or some queries result as allShops in the current database.
+UserContainer.web.js is a container working as maptostate props of redux to pass some function to mutate the node user or some queries result as allUsers in the current database.

-of course Shop.js is the component.
+of course User.js is the component.

 Nota extension web.js take priority for browser.
 So we will use only .web.js before to test after in native mode with IOS/Android

 - 3 files are working together
-   - query.gpl / shopContainer.web / Shop.js
+   - query.gpl / UserContainer.web / User.js

 Helper is a component who take in params:

--   tofetch is the data taken of the database shops (so all the shops)
+-   tofetch is the data taken of the database users (so all the users)
 -   placeholder define the format input of each ...typicaly it's following the schema specification
 - selector is used by the picker (slider) it should be defined the one to be shown in picker list (name or id ) , the property have to be unique in Schema
-- deleteQuery={deleteShop} ... easy to understand is the function call to delete one shop
+- deleteQuery={deleteUser} ... easy to understand is the function call to delete one user
-- selectQuery={shop} ... easy to understand is the function call to select
+- selectQuery={user} ... easy to understand is the function call to select
--  upsertQuery={upsertShop} allow to update or create a element
+-  upsertQuery={upsertUser} allow to update or create a element
--  selectResultSelect="shop" used by the app to properly take the select result
+-  selectResultSelect="user" used by the app to properly take the select result
--  mutateResultSelect="shops"  used by the app to properly take the mutation results
+-  mutateResultSelect="users"  used by the app to properly take the mutation results

 Yeah it's seems complicate, but it's nice, this is compatible for every database you can create in prisma